top of page

 Here is an example, from the field of Yoga Therapy.
 It illustrates the pre-requisite specificity of the platform-technique needed to enable and enhance biodynamic inquiry.
 It might also convey how we could unsuspectingly mix up the technique for being the essence of the treatment:

 The word Pranayama derives from two Sanskrit words, prana and ayama.
 Whilst yama means intention based control, ayama means no intention based control.
 This can be confusing as many teachers and authors prefer to interpret Pranayama as intentionally controlling the breath (Clarke, 2011; Yin Yoga).
-So, the platform technique in this case would be breathing optimisation practice to free up the expression of physiology which leads to Pranayama i.e. awareness of subtle physiologic expression (‘prana’ or the felt-sense of arising & passing) free from intentional control.
+So, the platform technique in this case would be 'breath optimisation practice' to free up the expression of physiology leading to a natural effortless breathing pattern and help establish the awareness of the subtle inner physiologic expression (‘prana’; or the felt-sense of arising & passing) free from effort based control.

 "Be still like a mountain and flow like a great river"